-- Continue resolution of DSCs. - Continue foundation installation in Segment 2. - Continue pole, cantilever, insulator and bracket installation in S2WA5 and S2WA4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections.
+- Continue resolution of DSCs. - Install foundations in Segment 2 and mobilize foundation work train to Segment 4 to prepare for foundation installation in that segment. - Install protective steel plates for protection of utilities during foundation installation. - Install poles, cantilevers, insulators and brackets in S2WA5 and S2WA4. - Continue work with BBII on field investigation activities and designs, which will include the progression of the OCS, traction power, bonding and grounding, signal systems, and other civil infrastructure such as overhead bridge protections. - Pothole and clear obstructions at proposed OCS locations.
+Potholing will continue in Segments 1, 2, 3 and 4.